-If you are encountering errors running pip install coconut, try instead running in bash (UNIX) or in cmd (Windows) which will force Coconut to use the pure-Python pyparsing module instead of the faster cPyparsing module.
+If you are encountering errors running pip install coconut, try adding --user or running pip install ---no-deps ---upgrade coconut pyparsing which will force Coconut to use the pure-Python pyparsing module instead of the faster cPyparsing module.
 If you are still getting errors, you may want to try using conda instead.